elanatframework/Web_forms/README.md

 - SendDataOnlyByPostMethod: Enabling this option causes the data to be sent with the Post method; Therefore, the form method is ignored.
 - WebFormsTagsBackgroundColor: Before rendering the web-forms tags, it gives a default color to their background to improve the user experience.
 - SetResponseInsideDivTag: Enabling this option determines whether the server response will be placed inside the div tag or not.
+- ProgressBarStyle: Styles for progress bar
+- ProgressBarPercentLoadedStyle: Styles for percentage and text size for progress bar
+- ProgressBarValueStyle: Styles for uploading animation for progress bar

 ## Action Controls